ikikilala/ecommerce-datalakehouse-analytic-engineer/README.md

 ```
 data-lakehouse-project/
 │
+├── code/                               # python/sql scripts for ETL and transformations
+│   ├── bronze/                         # Scripts for extracting and loading raw data
+│   ├── silver/                         # Scripts for cleaning and transforming data
+│   ├── gold/                           # Scripts for creating analytical models
+│
 ├── datasets/                           # Raw datasets used for the project
 │
 ├── docs/                               # Project documentation and architecture details
+│   ├── ecommerce-etl-pipleline.png     # Screenshot of ETL Pipeline in Databricks
-│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+│   ├── ecommerce-sales-dashboard.png   # Screenshot of Dashboard in Power BI
-│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
 │   ├── data_models.drawio              # Draw.io file for data models (star schema)
-│
-├── code/                               # python/pyspark scripts for ETL and transformations
-│   ├── bronze/                         # Scripts for extracting and loading raw data
-│   ├── silver/                         # Scripts for cleaning and transforming data
-│   ├── gold/                           # Scripts for creating analytical models
 │
 ├── tests/                              # Test scripts and quality files
 │